ghukill/blog/_posts/2016-11-08-framework-v2-frontend.md

 The visual style is also feeling a bit dated, or perhaps if but only stale.
 It needs a refresh there too.

-And there was the *very* important issue of sustainability.
-We knew the ins and outs of the JS code, but it wasn't easy, and near impossible to document in a lucid fashion.
+And there was the important issue of sustainability.
+We know the ins and outs of the JS code, but thar be dragons thar, and feels near impossible to document in a lucid fashion.

-So, the time was right.
-We have at our disposal someone who is going to put together front-end wireframes that we can use to wire up and implement.
+So, the time is right.
+We have at our disposal someone who is going to put together front-end wireframes that we can use to wire and implement.
 The next big decision: **what kind of organization and/or framework for the front-end?**

 We spent a bit of time going round and round, discussing the pros and cons of emerging JS, Python, and other frameworks.
-It is worth noting, all being simulataneously congnizant that we may migrate to a more turn-key solution down the road, if projects like Hydra-in-a-Box provide a truly whole-kit-and-kaboodle option.
-Another goal, briefly alluded to, is sustainability in a front-end; something that can be worked on, improved, fixed, and loved for some time.
+It is worth noting, all while simulataneously congnizant that we may migrate to a more turn-key solution down the road, if projects like [Hydra-in-a-Box](http://hydrainabox.projecthydra.org/) provide a truly, and palatable kit-and-kaboodle option.
+Another goal, briefly alluded to above, is sustainability in a front-end; something that can be worked on, improved, fixed, and loved for some time.

 I can't believe I'm typing this, but **we are starting to hone in on using a PHP framework**.
 Considering [Slim](http://www.slimframework.com/) and [Lumen](https://lumen.laravel.com/) at this point.
 Why a PHP framework?
 Why not Flask to augment the other python components in the stack?